MrShoenel/anti-pattern-models/notebooks/comm-class-models.md

 Some tests using Angular
 ========================

-Let’s load the data we extracted using *Git-Tools* from the Angular repository (begin 2020 - now).
+Let’s load the data we extracted using *Git-Tools* (Hönel 2020) from the Angular repository (begin 2020 - now).
 After loading, we will predict the maintenance activity and save the file.

     # GitTools.exe -r C:\temp\angular\ -o 'C:\temp\angular.csv' -s '2019-01-01 00:00'
     dateFormat <- "%Y-%m-%d %H:%M:%S"